Looking for broadband without the commitment of a contract? Check out the available options here, including short-term deals and one-month broadband.

-There may be a number of reasons you need short-term broadband.
-Perhaps you’re one of the UK’s 2.3 million students and are renting for a short time.
-Or perhaps you’re working away from home or living with relatives for a while.
+There are a number of reasons why you might need short-term broadband.
+Perhaps you’re one of the UK’s 2.86 million students and you're renting for a short period – or maybe you’re working away from home or temporarily living with relatives.

 Frequently asked questions

-What is the shortest period of time I can get broadband for?
+What’s the shortest length of time I can get broadband for?

-Some providers may advertise this product as rolling one-month contract broadband, which means you need to give 30 days’ notice to leave.
-Do that and there’s no penalty for cancellation.
+The shortest agreement most providers offer is broadband for a month.
+You may see this advertised as rolling one-month contract broadband, which means you need to give 30 days’ notice to leave.
+Do that and you won’t be charged for cancelling.

 How fast is no contract broadband?

 Your broadband speed will depend on the type of connection you have:

 - Fibre broadband – often called superfast broadband, this uses fibre-optic cables that run from your home to the street cabinet.
 This is known as fibre-to-the-cabinet (FTTC) and gives you speeds of around 70 Mbps.
 According to Ofcom, the industry regulator, more than 90% of UK households use a superfast broadband service.

 - Full fibre broadband – often referred to as ultrafast broadband, this uses the same fibre-optic cables, but connects them straight to your home.
 This is known as fibre-to-the-premises (FTTP) and can provide speeds up to around 900 Mbps.